ndreasg/aws-scaling-threat-detection-workshop/docs/03-detection-and-remediation.md

 	* Add another filter by again clicking in the **Add filter** box and scrolling down to **Product Name**, and paste in the word `GuardDuty`.
 -->

 One of the findings should indicate that the EC2 instance is communicating with an IP address on a threat list (**disallowed IP**) which adds further evidence to the conclusion that the instance has been compromised.
-The other finding should indicate that a system at a particular IP address is performing an SSH brute force attack against your instance.
+Another finding should indicate that a system at a particular IP address is performing an SSH brute force attack against the instance you are investigating.
 You now need to investigate if the SSH brute force attack was successful and if that is what allowed the attacker to gain access to the instance.

 **Determine if ssh password authentication is enabled on the EC2 instance (AWS Security Hub)**

 Automated responses to threats can do many things.
 For example, you could have an trigger that helps gather information about the threat that could then be used in the investigation by the security team.
 With that option in mind, we have a CloudWatch event rule in place that will trigger an <a href="https://aws.amazon.com/inspector/" target="_blank">Amazon Inspector</a> scan of an EC2 instance when GuardDuty detects a particular attack.
 We will use AWS Security Hub to view the findings from Inspector.
 We want to determine if the SSH configuration adheres to best practices.

-1. Go to the <a href="https://us-west-2.console.aws.amazon.com/securityhub/home?region=us-west-2#/findings" target="_blank">AWS Security Hub</a> console.
+1. Open a fresh <a href="https://us-west-2.console.aws.amazon.com/securityhub/home?region=us-west-2#/findings" target="_blank">AWS Security Hub findings page</a> in the console.(We will be filtering only based on **Inspector** findings in this section.)
 2. The link should take you to the **Findings** section (if not, click on **Findings** in the navigation on the left).
     * Add a filter by clicking in the **Add filter** box and scrolling down to **Product Name**, and paste in the word `Inspector`.
 	* Use your browser's find function **Control-F** and paste in `password authentication over SSH`